 Lid opening is narrow, making cleaning challenging unless you have a bottle brush.

 Constructed with food-grade stainless steel.
 Plastic parts are nontoxic and BPA-free.
 Oversized contoured handle makes for easy carrying.
-Wide mouth design makes it easy for adding ice to the jug.
-Packaged with two stainless-steel tumblers.
+Wide-mouth design makes it easy for adding ice to the jug.
+Packaged with 2 stainless steel tumblers.

 Many feel the design would benefit from a second handle on the bottle.